SQL Interview Questions

 Characteristics

-• Join Condition: The FULL JOIN requires a join condition (ON clause) to specify how the rows between the tables should be matched.
+FULL JOINrequires a join condition (ON clause) to specify how the rows between the tables should be matched. - Result Size: The result set includes all rows from both tables, with

-• Use Case: It is useful when you need to retrieve all rows from both tables and identify matching and non-matching rows.
+NULLin columns where there is no match. - Use Case: It is useful when you need to retrieve all rows from both tables and identify matching and non-matching rows.

 Syntax